Tuesday, July 14, 2026

 Anchorage Lost More Students Than All of Alaska

 Campbell STEM Elementary is Alaska's only STEM-certified elementary school.
 It has a waitlist.
-And it will close this spring because the Anchorage School District cannot afford to keep its doors open....
+And it was approved for closure at the end of the 2025-26 school year because the Anchorage School Distri...

 Alaska Enrollment Hits Seven-Year Low